hiqdev/hidev-hiqdev/README.md

 [![Total Downloads](https://poser.pugx.org/hiqdev/hidev-config/downloads)](//packagist.org/packages/hiqdev/hidev-config)

 [HiDev](https://github.com/hiqdev/hidev) is a task runner, code generator and build tool for easier continuos integration.
-This plugin enables [HiQDev](https://github.com/hiqdev) vendor configuration for HiDev.
+This plugin provides [HiQDev](https://github.com/hiqdev) vendor configuration for HiDev.
+Used for HiQDev packages.
+Can be used as template for other vendor configs.

 Contains information about HiQDev:
 * general data: vendor name and company title